Did you know there’s a difference between cancellation and churn?

 Sometimes, customers cancel because of a temporary issue with the hope of returning in the future.
 One of the common reasons for temporary cancellation is a decrease in cash flow.
-Instead of letting these customers simply cancel, why not offer a hold or a pause?
-This allows customers to stay connected to your company while they take a break.
+Instead of letting these customers simply cancel, why not offer a hold or a pause for a period of time?
+This not only lowers your customer churn rate, but allows customers to stay connected to your company while they take a break.
 You stay top of mind so that they’re not tempted to try another service when they’re ready to return.

 Allow Customers to Downgrade

 Another option is to offer a downgrade of service to your customers.
 This downgrade will look different, depending on your business model.
 For example, you may be able to offer an a la carte option where customers are able to create their own package.